Contact Us

 Ages 55 and under may elect a 10 or 20 year term, and ages 56-65 may elect a 10 year term.

-You’ll be glad to know that you can cover your spouse even if you don't participate in any AICPA-endorsed Life Plans.
+You can purchase Spouse LPT coverage even if you don't participate in any AICPA Plans.

 Yes, a new application is required if you're requesting additional coverage.
 This new/additional coverage would be issued under a new certificate.

-2. Switch from your current LPT Plan to the enhanced LPT Plan by applying for a new certificate.
+2. Switch from your current Spouse LPT Plan to the enhanced Spouse LPT Plan by applying for a new certificate.
 You would be required to complete a capping and replacement form.

-3. You can stack your LPT coverage with Spouse life or another LPT Policy
+3. You can stack your Spouse LPT coverage with Spouse Life or another LPT Policy.

 To apply for additional coverage for your spouse or to see if they qualify for a lower rate under a new certificate, a new application must be completed and they must undergo the medical underwriting process.